-Anxiety Audio & Web Resources
+Anxiety & Stress Audio & Web Resources

-icon_listenNPR Archives: Why We Worry and How to Deal with It
+NPR: Why We Worry and How to Deal with It icon_listen

 Global warming, aging parents, terrorists, being too fat– or too thin!
 Many Americans are worrying more than they used to.
 Dr. Hallowell differentiates between appropriate concern in response to real threats vs. excessive “toxic worry” that can take over your life unnecessarily.
 Reviews genetic predisposition, the effect of social isolation, trauma, and how toxic worry can eventually destroy marriages, friendships, and parent-child relationships.
 Coping strategies discussed include parents helping their children keep perspective from an early age, and the healthy use of exercise and humor.

-NPR Archives: Living with Obsessive Compulsive Disorder (OCD) icon_listen
+NPR: Living with Obsessive Compulsive Disorder (OCD)

 Checking, double-checking and second-guessing are all within the realm of normal, everyday behavior.
 But when does this sort of behavior cross the line into obsession?
 Author and reporter Jeff Bell and guests talk about recognizing and treating of obsessive-compulsive disorder.

-icon_listen NPR Archives: Motherhood in the Age of Anxiety
+NPR: Motherhood in the Age of Anxiety

 Author and Newsweek correspondent Judith Warner addresses the “choking cocktail of guilt and anxiety and resentment and regret” that is poisoning motherhood for American women, and how to effectively reclaim the joys of being a parent.

-icon_listen Birdsong Radio
+Birdsong Radio icon Birdsong Radio

 Take a moment to relax to the sounds of birdsong.
 Let this play in the background of your home or office for a mental escape, a meditative exercise, or just a soothing background.

-Broad Mental Health Websites that include Anxiety Information:
+Broad Mental Health Websites that include Anxiety Information

 Mental Health Net